-The critical difference between "normal crazy behavior" that most younger cats exhibit and feline hyperesthesia is that with the latter, the cat is actually in distress.
-It is also entirely possible that the stress the owner feels over these worrisome symptoms may be "telegraphed" back to the cat, thus exacerbating the problem.
+The critical difference between the "normal crazy behavior" that most younger cats and happy, energetic cats exhibit and feline hyperesthesia disorder is that with the latter, the cat is in actual neurological or central nervous system distress.

 Symptoms of Rippling Skin Disorder

-The skin on the cat's lower back visibly ripples, accompanied by the cat's biting and scratching at his back or tail.
+The skin on the cat's lower back visibly ripples, accompanied by the cat biting and scratching at his back or tail.

 Cats afflicted with this syndrome may also meow loudly for no apparent reason, often at night.